FHIR/FSHSchool/content/docs/Tutorials/_index.md

 title: "Tutorials"
 weight: 5
 ---
-This section several tutorials that will walk you through the process of using FSH to make a FHIR Implementation Guide.
+This section contains several tutorials that will walk you through the process of using FSH to make a FHIR Implementation Guide.